 We recommend that you configure filters to remove log messages that contain sensitive information (such as credit cards, phone numbers, or personal identifiers) so that they are not sent to LogicMonitor.
 Filters can also be used to reduce the volume of non-essential syslog log messages that are sent to the logs ingestion API queue.

 The filtering criteria are based on the syslog fields: severity, message, facility, and application.
-To configure a filter criteria, uncomment to add or edit the following entries in agent.conf:

-severity
+severity |

-facility
+facility |

-message
+message |

-application
+application |

 If the date and time format in the logs is not supported or the time information is missing, LogicMonitor may not be able to parse the logs properly.
 When this happens you can either specify a custom date and time format or use the timestamp of the event when it’s received.
-These settings can be specified in the Collector’s agent.conf.
+These settings can be specified in the Collector’s agent.conf

-For example, if you have logs with the following date format (such as from Palo Alto Networks Panorama devices): [2020-09-18 10:03:58.434 UTC]; you may need to add the custom date format below:
+For example, if you have logs with the following date format (such as from Palo Alto Networks Panorama devices): [2020-09-18 10:03:58.434 UTC]

 eventcollector.syslog.supportDateFormat.8=yyyy-MM-dd'T'HH:mm:SSxxx